PrateekKumarSingh/PowershellDemos/README.md

 # PowershellDemos

 Demo Files and Scripts on PowerShell and related topics

-Following is the structure of Folder,Files, code Snippets included in all demos in this repo -
+Following is the structure of Folder,Files, code Snippets included in this repo -

 ```
 |   README.md